JunhyeokRui/parking_spot_corner_detector/README.md

 ## Dataset
 Image-type dataset is first generated from raw bagfiles recorded during actual parking experiments.
 (Run ``rosrun yhpark_psd image_saver.py`` to save imagefiles from existing bagfiles.)
-Total 6 parking experiments on different parking spots are executed, and we name those experiments as trial A~F. Network training is usually done with trial A,B,C and testing is remaining trials are used for testing.
+Total 6 parking experiments on different parking spots are executed, and we name those experiments as trial A~F. Network training is usually done with trial A,B,C and remaining trials are used for testing.

-Datasets is (and should be) stored right outside this repository, using following folder structure.
+Dataset is (and should be) stored right outside this repository, using following folder structure.

 ```
 ..